Mark-Bugden/SOUDAI_data_scraping/README.md

 ## Data Folders

-The following folder structure is recommended:
+The following is the default and recommended data folder structure:

 - `data/raw/`
   Raw JSON data files from rozhodnuti.justice.cz